rontdz/temporal_demo/README.md

 # Pre-Order System Demo

 A demonstration of an e-commerce pre-order workflow system built with Temporal.

 ---

-## Business Context

-This application simulates a **pre-order system** for products with future release dates (e.g., new iPhone, gaming console, limited edition items).
+## The Target Application

+Website X is an e-commerce platform that focuses on providing pre-order services to businesses.

-### The Challenge
+### The High Level Requirements

-Pre-orders present unique challenges for e-commerce systems:
+As part of the pre-orders system, there are various requirements on how the workflow or transactions is handled:

-- Orders span **months** between placement and fulfillment
+- Orders can span **months** between placement and fulfillment
-- Multiple systems must coordinate (payment, inventory, fulfillment, delivery)
+- Multiple systems must coordinate (payment gateway, inventory, fulfillment, delivery)
-- Failures at any stage require **automatic rollback** of all previous actions
+- If suppliers don't fulfill the order by the stated fulfillment date, the system should cancel the order and refund
-- Human intervention is needed at key checkpoints (fulfillment, delivery confirmation)
+- As per the usual e-commerce workflow, human intervention is needed at key checkpoints (fulfillment, delivery confirmation)
-- If customers don't complete the process by a deadline, the system must auto-cancel and refund

 ---